-For loan assets, the Bank and subsidiaries assess the loss allowance at the balance sheet date in accordance with "Regulation Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" as issued by the FSC, "Financial-Supervisory-Banks Letter No. 10300329440" issued on December 4, 2014 relating to the strengthening of domestic banks' risk endurance to real estate loans, "Financial-Supervisory-Banks Letter No. 10410001840" issued on April 23, 2015 relating to the strengthening of domestic banks' risk endurance to features in China as well as IFRS 9 requirements.
+For loan assets, the Bank and subsidiaries assess the loss allowance at the balance sheet date in accordance with "Regulation Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" as issued by the FSC, "Financial-Supervisory-Banks Letter No. 10300329440" issued on December 4, 2014 relating to the strengthening of domestic banks' risk endurance to real estate loans, "Financial-Supervisory-Banks Letter No. 10410001840" issued on April 23, 2015 relating to the strengthening of domestic banks' risk endurance to management of exposures in China as well as IFRS 9 requirements.
 The loss allowance is provisioned at the higher of the amounts assessed in compliance with the aforementioned domestic regulations and IFRS 9 and then presented at net value.

-- (10) Non-hedging and embedded derivatives - A. Non-hedging derivatives are initially recognized at fair value on the date a derivative contract is entered into and recorded as financial assets or financial liabilities at fair value through profit or loss.
+(10) Non-hedging and embedded derivatives

+- A. Non-hedging derivatives are initially recognized at fair value on the date a derivative contract is entered into and recorded as financial assets or financial liabilities at fair value through profit or loss.
 They are subsequently remeasured at fair value and the gains or losses are recognized in profit or loss. - B. Under the financial assets, the hybrid contracts embedded with derivatives are initially recognized as financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income and financial assets at amortized cost based on the contract terms. - C. Under the non-financial assets, whether the hybrid contracts embedded with derivatives are accounted for separately at initial recognition is based on whether the economic characteristics and risks of an embedded derivatives are closely related in the host contract.
 When they are closely related, the entire hybrid instrument is accounted for by its nature in accordance with the applicable standard.
-When they are not closely related, the derivatives are accounted for by its nature in accordance with the applicable standard.
-When they are not closely related, the derivatives are accounted for by its nature in accordance with the applicable standard.
-Alternatively, the entire hybrid instrument is designated as a derivative instrument included in financial liabilities at fair value through profit or loss upon initial recognition, and no separate accounting is required. - (11) Leasing arrangements (lessor) operating leases
+When they are not closely related, the derivatives are accounted for differently from the host contract as derivatives while the host contract is accounted for by its nature in accordance with the applicable standard.
+Alternatively, the entire hybrid instrument is designated as a derivative instrument included in financial liabilities at fair value through profit or loss upon initial recognition, and no separate accounting is required.

+(11) Leasing arrangements (lessor) - operating leases